 Preparation - Prepare commercial formula by the manufacturer's directions.
-Boiling water is only necessary until baby is one month of age if using well water.
+Boiling water is only necessary until baby is one month of age, if using well water.
 It is not necessary to sterilize bottles; washing in hot, soapy water or the dishwasher is adequate.

 Frequency - As a general rule, babies should be fed on demand.
 Full-term infants require feeding approximately every two to four hours, both day and night.
 Some breastfed babies may want to nurse slightly more frequently.
 Please see the breast feeding links for more information.
-Breastfed newborns may be supplemented with a bottle of pumped breast milk or formula one time a day beginning at two to three weeks of life, if desired.
+Breastfed babies may be supplemented with a bottle of pumped breast milk or formula one time a day beginning at two to three weeks of life, if desired.